 Steroid treatment is usually given by vein (intravenously).
 Intravenous steroid therapy might speed vision recovery, but it doesn't appear to affect the amount of vision you'll recover.
 Steroid treatment is also used to reduce the risk of developing multiple sclerosis or slow its development.

 When steroid therapy fails and severe vision loss persists, a treatment called plasma exchange therapy might help some people recover their vision.
-Studies haven't confirmed that plasma exchange therapy is effective for optic neuritis.
+Studies haven't yet confirmed that plasma exchange therapy is effective for optic neuritis.

 Preventing multiple sclerosis